a-b-street/abstreet/book/src/case_studies/west_seattle.md

 quality problems and run a full day before doing more analysis.

-Once the simulation is running smoothly, A/B Street can be used to make changes -- like lowering speed limits, adding a protected left turn phase, or converting part of the road into a bus lane -- and evaluate the effects on individual trips and aggregate groups.
+Once the simulation is running smoothly, A/B Street can be used to make changes -- like lowering speed limits, adding a protected left turn stage, or converting part of the road into a bus lane -- and evaluate the effects on individual trips and aggregate groups.